styled-components/styled-components-website/sections/tooling/babel-plugin.md

 ## Babel Plugin

-This plugin adds support for server-side rendering, for minification of styles and gives you a nicer debugging experience.
+This plugin adds support for server-side rendering, minification of styles, and a nicer debugging experience.

 ### Usage